jantonioavalos/jantonioavalos/src/content/posts/case-study-my-portfolio.md

 **The downside:**

-- I had a learning curve each time I needed a change in the UI: It was built using a Gatsby starter.
+- I had a learning curve each time I needed a change in the UI: It was built using <a href="https://github.com/narative/gatsby-theme-novelaa" target="_blank">a Gatsby starter</a>.
 It was based on Typescript and shadowing components to change the UI.
 - The blog post had null community engagement compared to the Medium version.
 Even as reading experience, because of the long format.
 (According to colleagues I interviewed).

 ---

 <h1 id="iteration">First iteration: this current state</h1>

 I reordered the priority: **Content > Features**.
 And I rebuilt the website using a simpler starting point.
-This year (2020), I'm learning more about content strategy, UX writing and Usability metrics.
-I believe those are key to transform a digital experience.
+This year (2020), I'm improving the content strategy, UX writing and use of analytics.

 **This latest version includes:**